jwds1978/jwds1978.github.io/_posts/2017-03-11-rigors-of-war.md

 There's a saying in the military&hellip;

-> Pain is your friend.&nbsp; Unless, your 'light infantry'.&nbsp; Then, it's probably (degenerative) arthritis.
+> Pain is your friend.&nbsp; Unless, you're 'light infantry'.&nbsp; Then, it's probably (degenerative) arthritis.

 Below, are photos of my left leg that I'd taken yesterday and today.&nbsp; While I had a somewhat hard time getting the angle(s) right to capture the scope of it, you can still see that shit ain't quite right anyhow.